See a list of Physical Therapy Programs by Clicking Here!

 - PTA to DPT – The PTA to DPT Bridge program is a degree program designed for Physical Therapy Assistants (PTA) to become a Doctor of Physical Therapy (DPT).
 Many colleges and universities offer online and on-site bridge programs to help mesh the degree program into a busy work schedule during the didactic portion of the program.

 - MSHP – The MSHP is a program that stands for Master of Science for Health Professionals, including a physical therapist.
 Classroom-based or online Master of Science for Health Professionals programs exist to help students and professionals in the field take advantage of career opportunities in applied practice, research, education, and management.

-Coursework for a physical therapy degree programs will vary from school to school, yet you will discover overall physical therapy programs have similar classes.
+Coursework for physical therapy degree programs will vary by PT school.
+Yet, you will discover physical therapy programs have many overlapping classes.
 After performing research into dozens of programs, a list of common classes are outlined below to help you better understand the content of a physical therapy degree program.
-A sample of classes you may find in a DPT may include:
+A sample of classes in a DPT program from physical therapy schools may include:

 - Musculoskeletal Anatomy

 - Therapeutic Interaction in Health Care

 Physical therapy school requirements prepare students with the skills and knowledge necessary to assist patients who have debilitating ailments.
 A physical therapist will assist by evaluating the patient and developing a plan to promote movement, remove pain and restore function to the injured area.